Demetrius Andrade calls out Gennady Golovkin after beating Artur Akavov

 "If I just keep destroying them in the top 15, they'll have nobody else but to say Triple G, Canelo, Danny Jacobs, the great guys that's up there.

-"That's all we're looking to do is making great fighrs baby.
+"That's all we're looking to do is making great fighters baby.
 May the best man win."

 Andrade does have a belt to take to the table if he wants one of the big names next, but with challenger Akavov spending most of the fight on the back foot, the champion was unable to make the most of his MSG debut.